OrchardCMS/OrchardCore/src/docs/topics/publishing-releases/README.md

 ### After the release is done

-- [ ] Create a new milestone with the next release number.
+- [ ] Create a new milestone with the next release number and close the old milestone.
 - [ ] Create a new release notes documentation file for the next version in the OrchardCore.Docs project. (e.g, `/releases/1.8.0.md`).
 - [ ] Update the `OrchardCore.Commons.props` file with the next release number, and `<VersionSuffix>preview</VersionSuffix>` such that preview builds use the new one.